trash07/trash07/README.md

 # Hi :wave: I am Lonv'ha
-I am in building, operating microservices, blogging at [tutoriel.dev](https://tutoriel.dev) and contributing to **opensource** on free time.
+Currently contributing to **opensource**, building, operating microservices, blogging at [tutoriel.dev](https://tutoriel.dev) on free time.

 > _I hear and I forget.
 I see and I remember.
 I do and I understand._
 > **_Conficius (551 - 479 BC)_**